Category

 For example, even high-quality videos on TikTok can be skipped if they feel unfamiliar.
 Conversely, videos with rougher production values, clearly made by someone of their own generation, tend to resonate more because they feel relatable.
 To reach them, I think it's crucial to have a range of approaches – not just high-quality creative, but also content that feels approachable and relatable.

 Amano: That's definitely true.
 Beyond just the range of creative content, with the diversification of content and platforms, it's also important to tailor what you put out.
-I like K-POP, and they have official music videos, dance videos, and content focused on individual members.
+I like K-POP, and there are official music videos, dance videos, and content focused on individual members.
 At live events, filming is allowed, and fans spread videos and images.
 They reach users from various angles and approaches, right?

-Watanabe: By having diverse creative content and delivery methods, accumulating touchpoints from multiple directions should ultimately lead to longer viewing times and greater engagement volume.
+Watanabe: By having diverse creative content and delivery methods, accumulating touchpoints from multiple directions seems likely to result in longer viewing times and greater overall exposure.

-Perspective 3: AI and Algorithms Changing How We Encounter Information
+Perspective 3: AI and Algorithms Are Changing How We Encounter Information

-Watanabe: Since TikTok came up, could you tell us about the impact of short videos, like TikTok, and how they're changing how we encounter information?
+Watanabe: Since TikTok came up, could you tell us about the impact of short videos, like those on TikTok, and how they're changing how we encounter information?

-And now, in the 2020s, AI and algorithms are taking over how we encounter information.
-TikTok is a prime example: users are viewing recommended or trending content rather than posts from people they follow.
-This means that "attention" factors like viewing time, which influence recommendations, are becoming more important than previous forms of engagement.
+And now, in the 2020s, AI and algorithms are taking charge of how we encounter information.
+TikTok exemplifies this shift, where users increasingly view recommended or trending content rather than posts from people they follow.
+This means that "attention" factors, like viewing time that influences recommendations, are becoming more important than traditional engagement metrics.
 (Figure 1)

 image